 Tender Blueberry Muffins with lemon zest, vanilla and cardamom, lightly sweetened & can be made with fresh or frozen blueberries.
 Gluten-free adaptable.
 A delicious breakfast or afternoon snack.
 Gluten free adaptable.

-These blueberry muffins are moist and delicious and completely irresistible.
-We give them a boost of healthy nutrients with whole wheat flour and minimal sugar- just enough to bring out their lovely flavor!
-Tangy yogurt, lemon zest, vanilla, and a touch of cardamom all work together to create the perfect marriage of flavors.
+These blueberry muffins are moist and delicious and completely irresistible!
+A tried and true recipe from our vegetarian restaurant, we give them a boost of healthy nutrients with whole wheat flour and minimal sugar- just enough to bring out their lovely flavor!

 Ingredients in blueberry muffins.